Mastering Intercity Transport in Malaysia

 Environmental Impact

-Accessing the Archipelagos: The Maritime Network
+Reaching the Archipelagos: The Maritime Network

 Langkawi

-Company: Super Fast FerryTioman Island
+Operator: Super Fast FerryTioman Island

 Seasonal: March - OctoberPerhentian

-Small fast boat ("Speedboat") from Kuala Besut.
+A small speedboat from Kuala Besut.
 Thrills guaranteed!

-Cost: 70 MYR Round TripPenang Ferry
+Cost: 70 MYR round tripPenang Ferry

 The iconic ferry linking Butterworth to George Town.
 Now reserved for pedestrians and motorcycles.